Chorus: a Programming Framework for Building Scalable Differential Privacy Mechanisms: Introduction

 Despite extensive academic research and an abundant supply of mechanisms, differential privacy has not been widely adopted in practice.
-Existing applications of differential privacy in practice are limited to specialized use cases such as web browsing statistics~\cite{erlingsson2014rappor} and keyboard and emoji use~\cite{apple}.
+Existing applications of differential privacy in practice are limited to specialized use cases~\cite{erlingsson2014rappor, apple}.

-There are two major challenges for practical adoption of differential privacy.
-The first is seamless integration into real-world data environments.
-These environments include highly customized data architectures and industrial-grade database engines carefully tuned for performance and reliability.
-Previous differential privacy systems require changes to the data pipeline~\cite{allegro} or replacement of the database with a custom engine~\cite{mohan2012gupt,proserpio2014calibrating,mcsherry2009privacy} and hence do not integrate easily into these environments.
+A major challenge for the practical adoption of differential privacy is the ability to deploy differential privacy mechanisms \emph{at scale}.
+Today's data analytics infrastructures include industrial-grade database management systems (DBMSs) carefully tuned for performance and reliability, designed to process datasets consisting of billions of rows.

-The second challenge is simultaneously supporting different mechanisms.
-Current evidence suggests that there is no single ``best mechanism'' that performs optimally for all queries.
-Rather, the best mechanism depends on both the query and the dataset.
-In fact, as demonstrated by Hay et al.~\cite{DBLP:conf/sigmod/HayMMCZ16}, the best mechanism can also vary with the size of the dataset even for a single query.
-A practical solution must provide flexibility for mechanism selection and easy integration of new mechanisms.
-Previous differential privacy systems~\cite{allegro,mohan2012gupt,proserpio2014calibrating} implement only a single mechanism.
+The simplest mechanisms for differential privacy, like the \emph{Laplace mechanism}~\cite{dwork2006calibrating}, answer an analyst's query by adding noise to the final result of the query.
+This mechanism can be easily deployed atop an existing high-performance DBMS by leveraging the DBMS to execute the analyst's query, then adding the right amount of noise to the result.
+Since it uses the DBMS to perform the actual data processing tasks, this approach scales well.
+Some existing work, such as {\sc Flex}~\cite{allegro}, takes this approach, which we call the \emph{post-processing} architecture.
+For appropriate mechanisms, the post-processing architecture solves the scalability problem.

-\paragraph{The \system system.} This paper describes \system, a system with a novel architecture for providing differential privacy for statistical SQL queries.
-The key insight of our approach is to embed the differential privacy mechanism into the SQL query before execution, so the query automatically enforces differential privacy on its own output.
-We define a SQL query with this property as an \emph{intrinsically private query}. \system automatically converts untrusted input queries into intrinsically private queries.
-This approach enables a new architecture in which queries are rewritten, then submitted to an unmodified database management system (DBMS).
+However, more advanced differential privacy mechanisms require fundamental changes to the way queries execute.
+Summation queries, for example, require \emph{clipping} the data before summing it to control the influence of outliers.
+The post-processing approach is fundamentally incompatible with mechanisms like this one---it is \emph{impossible} to run the analyst's query unmodified and then achieve differential privacy by post-processing the results.
+Unfortunately, the vast majority of recently-developed mechanisms fall into this category (e.g.~\cite{hay2009accurate,sala2011sharing,karwa2011private,kasiviswanathan2013analyzing,Chen:2013:RMT:2463676.2465304, hardt2012simple, li2014data, li2010optimizing, li2015matrix, zhang2014towards, xiao2012dpcube, cormode2012differentially, qardaji2013differentially, acs2012differentially, xu2013differentially, mckenna2018optimizing}), and cannot be implemented using the post-processing architecture.